nathanielvarona/officefilelocker/README.md

 officefilelocker
 ================

-officefilelocker - is a Jython CLI Tool enables you to protect Office File Documents from tampering.
+Jython CLI Tool enables you to protect Office File Documents from tampering.

 ### Dependencies
  - [Jython CLI](http://www.jython.org/) - Python for the Java Platform